 November is the start of the Festive Season in The Netherlands with the arrival of the Father Christmas-like Sinterklaas who sails into the country from Spain with his (somewhat controversial) army of assistants known as Zwarte Pieten.
 The Intocht is when festivities kick off as the big man sails down the canals lined by hundreds of excited children singing seasonal songs.
 It’s a huge spectacle that involves more than a kilometre of floats and boats, 400 colourful assistants and nearly half a million spectators.
 The parade starts with the departure of the steamboat down the Amstel River as it heads towards the Scheepvaartmuseum where Sint is greeted by the Mayor before riding off through the streets on his horse Amerigo ready for musical fun in Dam Square.
 It’s a truly unforgettable experience but you’ll need to arrive early for a good spot.

 When it comes to activities, nothing is more Dutch than an energetic skate.
 Although canal skating is only possible about once a decade, ice skating rinks pop up across town in winter and none are more wonderful than the iconic ICE*Amsterdam which opens in front of the Rijksmuseum each year.
-Surrounded by a winter market and framed by the museum and I amsterdam letters, it’s a wonderfully seasonal spot for old and young alike.
+Surrounded by a winter market and framed by the museum, it’s a wonderfully seasonal spot for old and young alike.

 For the last five years, Amsterdam has hosted a light festival in which over 50 hotspots across the city are decorated with magical light instillations.
 The spectacular exhibits can be seen by boat on one of the many light festival tours, or simply see the best bits on foot at Marineterrein Amsterdam.
 Many of the canal tours offer warm blankets and hot chocolate or gluhwein so make the most of dark winter afternoons and evenings and settle back to enjoy the visual treat.